-Norfolk-Tours has appeared in print and on various radio shows over the years and some of the articles are reproduced or linked below.
-I regularly write for both local and international publications, about local & family history as well as articles on the attractions for holiday-makers in the Eastern Counties.
+Norfolk Tours has appeared in print and on various radio shows over the years and some of the articles are reproduced or linked below.
+I regularly write for both local and international publications, about local and family history as well as articles on the attractions for holiday-makers in the Eastern Counties.

 In March 2012, The Norfolk Magazine carried this article:

 Glynn Burrows could be described as a family history “fixer”, the sort of person you might see on the popular BBC TV programme Who Do You Think You Are? taking the celebrity in question to a particular church or house that was relevant to their ancestors.